A. Y. B. I. Siddiqi

-Abu Yahya Burhanul Islam Siddiqi (1944/1945 – 18 July 2021), also known as Burhan Siddiqi, was a Bangladeshi diplomat and police officer who served as the 16th Inspector General of Police of Bangladesh Police during 1998–2000.
-He also played active roles in diplomatic and UN missions, having served as the Chief Liaison Officer for UNTAG in Namibia (1989–1990) and the Acting High Commissioner of Bangladesh.
+Abu Yusuf Burhanul Islam Siddiqi (1944/1945 – 18 July 2021), also known as Burhan Siddiqi, was a Bangladeshi diplomat and police officer who served as the inspector general of police during 1998–2000.
+He also played active roles in diplomatic and UN missions, having served as the chief liaison officer for UNTAG in Namibia (1989–1990) and the acting high commissioner of Bangladesh.

 Early life

 Siddiqi grew up in Chittagong and moved to Lahore after completing his college studies.

 Career

 Siddiqi served as the secretary of the Ministry of Water Resources and the Ministry of Local Government.
-His third contact of the Local Government Secretary position expired on 31 December 2003.
-He retired from the government service in 2004.
-He then served as SME and consultant for multiple international water research, law and order and development projects.
+His third contact of the local government secretary position expired on 31 December 2003.
+He retired from government service in 2004.
+He then served as an SME and consultant for multiple international water research, law and order, and development projects.

-In 2006, Siddiqi served as the National Project Co-ordinator.
+In 2006, Siddiqi served as the national project co-ordinator.

 Personal life

 Siddiqi was married to Rehana Siddiqi since 1973.
-Together they had a son Lutfey Siddiqi, he served as the chief adviser's envoy for International affairs of Muhammad Yunus, head of the Interim government of Bangladesh.
-He also served as a managing director of United Bank of Switzerland and a daughter Husna Siddiqi who is an Executive Director at KPMG International, based in the Netherlands.
+Together they had a son, Lutfey Siddiqi, who served as the chief adviser's envoy for international affairs of Muhammad Yunus, head of the interim government of Bangladesh.
+He also served as a managing director of United Bank of Switzerland.
+They also had a daughter, Husna Siddiqi-Lawson.

 Siddiqi was diagnosed with cancer and was undergoing treatment at United Hospital in Dhaka until his death on 18 July 2021.